NaumenkoN/strategy_game/README.md

 # Game

 Finally, we have the main screen of the game.
 In the center are the main controls, and on the sides are all the necessary information about the state of affairs of each player.
 The information of the active player is highlighted in white.
-Each player can in turn: sell shares, take out a loan, use a prison release card, if any, buy more houses or hire employees.
+Each player can in turn: sell stocks, take out a loan, use a prison release card, if any, buy more houses or hire employees.
 Soon we will look at everything in more detail, but in the meantime, you can still add that the map has 4 prison fields, 4 roulette fields, 4 neutral fields and 4 commercial fields, all other fields are fields available for purchase and development.

 <img src="./src/media/for readme/game.webp" width="100%" /><br/><br/>